aanpop/aanpop/README.md

 - 👀 I’m interested in Quantitative IR (and general political science) using Python
 # Welcome to My GitHub Profile

 I am doing a PhD in IR.
-I am learning Python to do quantitative research that complements qualitative analysis.
+I am learning Python for quantitative research to complement qualitative analysis.
 (And, hey...
 Python can do a lot for qualitative analysis too!)

 Feel free to explore and connect!